 Now to show all items in kanban board and only team 1 items in Team 1 scrum board: We use labels.
 Meaning we use our kanban board to label issues per team and our microteam scrum boards are configured to show only issues with label: Team_x.

-Read more to see how their product manager tracks issues on different projects
+Read how their product manager tracks issues on different projects.

 If you don’t feel that Portfolio is the right roadmapping tool for you, then there are plenty of other options that integrate with Jira.

 On the Atlassian Community Forum, Justin Rath describes how his organisation is testing a mix of Asana and Jira by way of the Unito plugin.